Ransomware Negotiations Spark New Business For Cybersecurity Companies

 "This concept of 'let's make paying the ransom illegal,' that's not fixing the problem.
 That's basically doing what happened to drugs in the United States when you make something illegal.
 All it does is increase supply and demand, and drive up the price.
 So all you're going to see is the ransom go up," said Dr. Eric Cole, founder & CEO of Secure Anchor.

 Negotiators do recognize their role in keeping this ransomware supply chain alive.
-Worldwide, ransomware damages are expected to cost companies and governments $20 billion in 2021.
+Worldwide, ransomware damages are expected to cost companies and governments $20 billion in 2021, according to Cybersecurity Ventures.

 "Paying a ransom is putting money into the hands of those criminals.
 And that is a really tough pill to swallow for many of the victims that we work with.
 And it is frankly, the worst part about this job is knowing that that money — especially some of the early payments that we made in Bitcoin — have now doubled or tripled in value because the currency is becoming more and more valuable," said Webster-Jacobsen.